Skip to content

 • Absence of GUT-scale magnetic monopoles at observable densities

-• Bubble nucleation cannot percolate to fill all space if inflation lasts long enough to solve the horizon problem, leaving isolated bubbles in an eternally inflating sea.
+• Bubble nucleation cannot percolate to fill all space if lasts long enough to solve the horizon problem, leaving isolated bubbles in an eternally inflating sea.

 • Where bubbles do collide, they produce large inhomogeneities incompatible with the observed smoothness of the CMB.